nickmeldrum/nickmeldrumdotcom/README.md

  * get my header image in and parallax scrolling (css only)
  * create a dark theme switch
  * look at gradual font improvement on load (currently waits for css/ fonts to download before rendering)

- * look at writing automation scripts for the platform setup:
-   * s3 bucket create
-   * cloudfront create and set origin to s3, behaviours for 404, 403
-   * set access identity for cf to write to and read from s3
-   * lambda edge triggered on cd origin request to rewrite index-html
-   * setup execution roles for lambda edge trigger
-   * setup travis to auto deploy

 ### References: